step-/scripts-to-go/README.md

 apps\4\desktop=/usr/share/applications/fatdog-control-panel.desktop
 ```

-It may look differently on your system if you had customized your LXQt panel.
+It may look differently on your system if you have customized your LXQt
+panel.
 Change the above to:

 ```
 [quicklaunch]